So, you’ve decided to get started with e-commerce or to switch e-commerce solution providers.

 Switching e-commerce providers partway through their initial implementation is exactly what our customer Moto Direct did.
 You can read their full story here, plus watch the video where they explain why they took this difficult, but necessary decision.

 - New to e-commerce?
 Make sure you fully understand the different types of solutions that are available on the market.
-Use our e-commerce software vendor decision-making flowchart to determine which e-commerce solution best fits your business model and needs.
+Use our e-commerce software comparison template to determine which e-commerce solution best fits your business model and needs.

-- Ready to move forward with a B2B e-commerce vendor selection?
+- Looking to move forward with a B2B e-commerce vendor selection?
 Download our e-commerce RFP template to ensure you ask your shortlisted vendors all the right questions.
-Our template even comes with an easy-to-use vendor rating system.

 - Want to know more about the differences between Sana Commerce and other e-commerce solution providers?
 See how we compare to k-eCommerce, Shopify, Magento and SAP e-commerce solutions (including SAP Commerce Cloud).